Aurora4891/MX2000-Instructions/README.md

 # MX2000-Instructions
-My steps in debricking a bad Openwrt flash on a Linksys MX2000 using tftp on Debian.
+My steps in debricking a bad Openwrt flash on a Linksys MX2000 using tftp on Debian (LMDE6).

 Disclaimer: I am by no way an expert at debricking routers, using serial adapters or anything else in this writeup.
 If you follow my steps and completely destroy your router I am NOT responsible for your actions.